 "All Right to Copy?" can be used across a broad range of subject areas including English, Information Technology, Communications and all Arts subjects including Media, Visual Arts, Music and Drama.
 It is suitable for students aged 9-15 and can be completed within a day.
 It would be ideal to teach prior to the commencement of any creative project and when teaching about the online environment.

-- Double click on the index.htm file to view the "All Right to Copy?" resource
+- Click on the "All Right to Copy?" link.